Vojvodina is the northern part of Serbia.

 - the observation point.

 If you want to visit Sremski Karlovci you can combine it with Novi Sad.
-We recommend one-day sightseeing tour with a visit to the monastery Krušedol at Fruška Gora.
+We recommend one-day sightseeing tour with a visit to the Krushedol monastery at Fruska Gora.

-Well preserved castles, in this area, still remember romances that took place inside their walls.
+Well-preserved castles, in this area, still remember romances that took place inside their walls.
 The castle of Fantast had been built by the Dundjerski family, in Becei, in 1919.
 There a landowner Bogdan Dundjerski fell in love with a beautiful Mara.
 It lies 15 km from Becej on the road from Becej to Backa Topola.
-It is an unusual mix of styles – Baroque, Romantic, neo-Classical.
-It consists of the Kastel, Old Manor and the Chapel of St. George with an iconostasis by the famous painter Uros Predic.
+It is an unusual mix of styles – Baroque, Romantic, and neo-Classical.
+It consists of the Kastel, Old Manor, and the Chapel of St. George with an iconostasis by the famous painter Uros Predic.

-The castle was transformed in the beautiful hotel where, at least for the short time, you can live the way that rich members of the Dundjerski family used to live.
-You can ride a horse or enjoy traditional Vojvodina dinner listening to the music of tamburitza players ...
+The castle was transformed into a beautiful hotel where, for the short time, you can live the way that rich members of the Dundjerski family used to live.
+You can ride a horse or enjoy a traditional Vojvodina dinner listening to the music of tamburitza players ...

 Subotica is the second most populous center in Vojvodina, close to the Hungarian border.

-The old Lady, as Subotica is called, wakes up on Friday when promenade and restaurant gardens are full of people.
+The old Lady, as Subotica is called, wakes up on Friday when the promenade and restaurant gardens are full of people.
 Everybody who has visited this town agrees that dignity is its main characteristic.
-In “The Town of fountains” scents mix and fulfill each other.
+In “The Town of Fountains” scents mix and fulfill each other.